You know that reading fluency is not performance. It's coherence.

 Evidence-based session plans

-Aims and objectives of lessons are pre-built into the session planners, so teachers can focus on delivery and progress.
-Teachers track progress in:
+Aims and objectives are pre-built into the session planners, allowing teachers to focus on delivery and pupil progress.
+Teachers track development in:

 ⦿ Staying in time as a group